kodeaffe/jw2html/README.rst

 $ jw2html.sh 2012/46

-For more technical uses, you can import the python class or run it like this:
+Or for more technical uses, you can import the python class or run it like this:

 $ python jw2html/__init__.py

-It will create a cache dir of downloaded stories as sepcified in settings.py and create a cover image and an HTML file to feed to your favourite epub converter in your current directory.
+It will create a directory of downloaded stories as a subdirectory of CACHEDIR as specified in settings.py, e.g. html/13.10/ .
+It will also download a cover image and put the generated HTML file into that directory.
+The HTML file, e.g. html/13.10/JW-13.10.html, and cover image, e.g. html/13.10/01-titel.gif, can then be fed to your favourite epub converter.